alllomancer/nexar-assignment/README.md

 3. Verify that you can call the service from outside the cluster.
 4. We want Kubernetes to tolerate a slow start for our app.
 Implement this behavior in your chart.
 Bonus points if you can simulate a slow start and test your solution.

+*Answer: adding an init container that just waits 10 seconds simulated the slow start*

 ### Part 3: Observability

 1. In the app's Python code, instrument latency of the `search/` endpoint, and expose a metrics HTTP endpoint on port `8000`.
 You may use any open-source library for this purpose.